Thodor12/BlueMapWiki/wiki/configs/Core.md

 **This DOESN'T re-render the entire map each time**, it _only checks_ if there are some changes that have not been rendered yet!

 _Default is_ `1440` _(24 hours)_

+## `scan-for-mod-resources`
+Controls whether BlueMap should try to find and load mod-resources and datapacks from the server/world-directories.

+_Default is_ `true`

 ## `metrics`
 If this is `true`, BlueMap might send really basic metrics reports containing only the implementation-type and the version that is being used to [metrics.bluecolored.de/bluemap](https://metrics.bluecolored.de/)